georgestarcher/Splunk-Class-httpevent/readme.md

     from splunk_http_event_collector import http_event_collector
     help(http_event_collector)

-### RAW HEC Mode:
+### HEC Collector level index and sourcetype

-If you use raw HEC mode and want to force the index/sourcetype set the attributes on the HEC object like this.
-You can set one or either.
-This had to be done as setable attributes since for HEC raw the values are put into the URL the data is posted to.

-    hec_server.raw_index = "test"
+    hec_server.index = "test"
-    hec_server.raw_sourcetype = "syslog"
+    hec_server.sourcetype = "syslog"

-### JSON HEC Mode:

-Behavior of this mode is unchanged in the class.
-You still set all HEC metadata in the payload as you see in example.py.
+This works for either RAW or JSON.
+JSON has the option of the normal existing behavior to override per event by placing in the payload as shown in example.py

 # Notes: